runpod/docs/docs/instant-clusters/pytorch.md

 Now that you've successfully deployed and tested a PyTorch distributed application on an Instant Cluster, you can:

-- **Adapt your own PyTorch code** to run on the Cluster by modifying the distributed initialization in your scripts.
+- **Adapt your own PyTorch code** to run on the cluster by modifying the distributed initialization in your scripts.
-- **Scale your training** by adjusting the number of Pods in your Cluster to handle larger models or datasets.
+- **Scale your training** by adjusting the number of Pods in your cluster to handle larger models or datasets.
 - **Try different frameworks** like [Axolotl](/instant-clusters/axolotl) for fine-tuning large language models.
 - **Optimize performance** by experimenting with different distributed training strategies like Data Parallel (DP), Distributed Data Parallel (DDP), or Fully Sharded Data Parallel (FSDP).